paulmillr/chokidar/README.md

 * `followSymlinks` (default: `true`).
 When `false`, only the symlinks themselves will be watched for changes instead of following the link references and bubbling events through the link's path.
+* `reportErrorOnDanglingSymlinks` (default: `false`) When `followSymlinks: true`, Chokidar silently waits for paths under dangling symlinks to be created.
+The user might instead want to confine Chokidar to wait for explicitly specified paths only.
+When set to `true`, the dangling symlink is reported as an error instead and the absence of underlying symlinked path is ignored.
 * `cwd` (no default).
 The base directory from which watch `paths` are to be derived.
 Paths emitted with events will be relative to this.
 * `disableGlobbing` (default: `false`).
 If set to `true` then the strings passed to `.watch()` and `.add()` are treated as